 In an era when pork belly is nearly as commonplace as grains of sand, it probably seems ridiculous to write about one of my favorite pig parts yet again.
-No doubt, but occasionally a swine undercarriage hits my plate and the concept still seems novel and exciting.
+No doubt, but an occasional swine undercarriage hits my plate and the concept still seems novel and exciting.
 This was the case on October 10 at The Foundry on Melrose for Dionicess VII, the seventh installment of Gev Kazanchyan’s beer-and-food pairing series.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.